Persons with Persistent Multiple Barriers (PPMB)

 For more information, click here.

-Medical Services Only (MSO) can be provided to former recipients of PPMB to allow them to keep medical benefits and health supplements due to income in excess.
-MSO occurs either when a PPMB recipient becomes ineligible for assistance due to income in excess or when he or she turns 65 years old.
+Medical Services Only (MSO) can be provided to former recipients of PPMB/PWD to allow them to keep medical benefits and health supplements due to income in excess.
+MSO occurs either when a PPMB/PWD recipient becomes ineligible for assistance due to income in excess or when they turns 65 years old.

 Due to Income In-Excess